FreskyZ/fine/docs/build-script.md

 ## Extend watch limit

 add to `/etc/sysctl.conf`: `fs.inotify.max_user_watches = 524288`, run `sudo sysctl -p`, note that `sudo` is required even if you are root

+## Auto Refresh Page

+when watching app-client, a websocket is trying to setup and refresh page when backend rebuild complete, it is implement by

+1. add 'x/x.js' to asset list and insert into rendered html, the kind of magic is the intermediate slash, the script tag is formated as `src="/${filename}"`, normal asset name does not contain any slash character
+2. reload-static will read html and match script tag to get content list, the ref part is `/\/[\w\-\.]+/` so this name is not matched
+3. a `config-devmod` admin command requires content to return some `new WebSocket` code for `ctx.path == '/x/x.js'`
+4. the script executed at front end connects with backend websocket server, which is started by build script not server core
+5. rebuild complete sends `reload-static` to server-core and `refresh` to front end page websocket and refresh the page